 Many local places I remember as a teenager in the 60s may not exist any longer, but they are still part of the history that makes our city unique.
-Swimming at The Austin Country Club on Riverside, stopping at Holiday House Hamburgers and docking at The Pier on Lake Austin are just a few of the places I have remember and smile about.
+Swimming at The Austin Country Club on Riverside, stopping at Holiday House Hamburgers and docking at The Pier on Lake Austin are just a few of the places I smile about with fond memories.
 For now I’m capturing old Austin using watercolors.

 My hope is that my art makes you smile and reminds you of Austin before MoPac.
 Whether you are new to Austin or a native there is a good reason you chose to call this city your home.